softwareconstruction240/autograder/getting-started/getting-started.md

 ```

 While you can use any root user credentials to access the MySQL database, you may be interested in creating
-a special login for this project with restricted privileges (DELETE and CREATE USER administrator privileges are
+a special login for this project.
-required).
 That decision is left to you.
+If you do create a different user, however, it will
+need nearly root-level permissions in any case (enough to be able to create a new database, then create a "student"
+user and `GRANT ALL` privileges to them for that database).
+The exact requirements are not listed here.

 ### Canvas Integration